ISO-revision

 Download our previously held webinar about ISO 14001:2026 (Danish)

-WHY IS THE ISO 14001 STANDARD BEING REVISED?
+WHY has THE ISO 14001 STANDARD BEen REVISED?

 ISO standards are regularly updated to reflect developments in society, technology, and legislation.

-The revision of ISO 14001 ensures the standard continues to align with reality, for example in relation to climate, environmental impacts throughout the product lifecycle (LCA), biodiversity, and the growing ESG expectations from legislators, customers, and investors.
+The new version of ISO 14001 ensures that the standard continues to align with reality, for example in relation to climate, environmental impacts throughout the product lifecycle (LCA), biodiversity, and the growing ESG expectations from legislators, customers, and investors.

-It’s not a fundamental overhaul, but several requirements are clarified and expanded to reflect today’s focus on climate, biodiversity, and ESG.
+It’s not a fundamental overhaul, but several requirements have been clarified and expanded to reflect today’s focus on climate, biodiversity, and ESG.

-- A new clause on planning and managing changes is added.
+• A new clause on planning and managing changes has been added.
 It ensures a structured approach to changes that may affect your environmental management system – e.g., new products, processes, or locations.

-- In section 6.1.2, the requirement to assess environmental impacts throughout the product or service life cycle is elaborated.
+• In section 6.1.2, the requirement to assess environmental impacts throughout the product or service life cycle has been elaborated.
 A new note helps interpret how to apply the life cycle perspective in practice.

-- Previous requirements for controlling “outsourced processes” are expanded to include all externally provided processes, products, and services.
+• Previous requirements for controlling “outsourced processes” have been expanded to include all externally provided processes, products, and services.
 This tightens requirements for subcontractors and partners.

-- The clauses on improvement and management review are merged and streamlined.
+• The clauses on improvement and management review have been merged and streamlined.
 The goal is to clarify how you follow up on environmental objectives and actively use the results.

-- Terminology and structure are adjusted to align with the latest Harmonized Structure, making it easier to integrate ISO 14001 with standards like ISO 9001 or ISO 50001.
+• Terminology and structure have been adjusted to align with the latest Harmonized Structure, making it easier to integrate ISO 14001 with standards like ISO 9001 or ISO 50001.

 A Life Cycle Assessment (LCA) Strengthens ISO 14001